Seltonu/SimpleBlock/README.md

         Redirect: youtube.com/watch?v=dQw4w9WgXcQ
         ```

-3. Your rules to local storage automatically.
+3. Your rules are saved automatically when you exit.

 4. Need to concentrate?
 Toggle "enabled".
 Break time?
 Toggle it off!

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please [open an issue](https://github.com/Seltonu/NoScroll/issues).

-*Note that NoScroll is designed to be intentionally simple, if you need complex rulesets please check out an extension like LeechBlock NG.
+*Note that NoScroll is designed to be intentionally simple, if you need complex rulesets please check out an extension like LeechBlock NG.*

 ## License